-Note: This article was updated on 14th March 2016 to reflect updates in Wireless-AC technology.
+Note: This article was updated on 7th March 2017 to reflect updates in Wireless-AC and MU-MIMO technology.

 Time to Get Connected

 In our two earlier articles, we showed you how you can prepare your home for fiber broadband, and also the things that you need to take note of when signing a new fiber broadband contract.
 Now, let us guide you through some networking basics, and provide you with some tips and tricks on how you can maximize your networking performance.

 In our day to day lives, we often talk about capacity and data in terms of bytes - megabyte, gigabyte, terabyte, and so on.
 However, one thing to note when it comes to routers and networking devices is that their claimed transfer speeds are in bits, and not bytes - Mbps and MB/s are not the same!
 But what is the difference between bits and bytes, and how does it affect our understanding of transfer speeds?

 To begin, a bit is the smallest unit of information and can be expressed as either 0 or 1.
 A byte, on the other hand, is made up of 8 bits.
 For those among you who are mathematically-inclined, you might realize now the discrepancy between the device’s claimed speeds and our daily understanding of transfer speeds.

 For instance, When a router claims to offer 600Mbps transfer speeds, it means 600 megabits per second, not megabytes.
 In this case, 600 megabits per second is really 75 megabytes per second.
 The former sounds a lot quicker doesn’t it?
 Understanding this is crucial as it helps users manage their expectations better.